Fuxin Liaoning, China Travel Guide

 Pork (staple meat), chicken, various vegetables like cabbage, potatoes, carrots, corn, eggplant.
 Suancai (pickled cabbage) frequently seems.
 Noodles and wheat flour products are common.

 Dongbei cuisine is savory and umami-rich.
 Dishes can be quite oily and hearty.
-Sour notes come from pickling.
+Sour notes stem from pickling.
 Spicier flavors are less frequent than in other regions.
 Seasonings include a salty, vinegar, garlic, ginger, star anise, peppercorns.

-Try the crispy, sweet, and sour perfection!
+Try the crispy, sweet, and tart perfection!

 "Three treasures from the earth" – stir-fried potatoes, green peppers, and eggplant.
 A popular and flavorful vegetarian option, served in many local eateries.